selina603/mktcontent/solutions/global-customer/target-personas.md

 ### The Strategist

 *Our business has decided to expand coverage to China market.
-Joe is the Technical Decision Maker of my company, he need to explore and understand what it takes to extend current system to China and how much effort will be expended to do so.*
+Joe is the Technical Decision Maker of my company, he needs to explore and understand what it takes to extend current system to China and how much effort will be expended to do so.*

 We recommend that Joe focuses on the [Exploring](/solutions/global-customer/envisioning/explore/policies/) section of the playbook.